girlsintechswitzerland/resources/recommendations/README.md

 Here's a list of recommended resources for you to learn about diversity in tech:

-*Please include a short description of the resource and sort resources alphabetically*

 #### Blogs
 - [Decoding Tech](https://medium.com/decoding-tech) - Coding and the tech industry explained by Girls in Tech Switzerland & friends — in short stories, hands-on exercises, and food for thought.